JamieBort/CalendarWebsite/hosting_progress/attempt03.md

 run `heroku git:remote -a version4-personal-dash-front`

 ~~run `git push heroku master`~~ git subtree push --prefix frontend heroku <branch>:master run `git subtree push --prefix frontend heroku master`
-response:
->git push using:  heroku master
-fatal: 'heroku' does not appear to be a git repository
-fatal: Could not read from remote repository.

->Please make sure you have the correct access rights and the repository exists.

 ---